karolliszniewski/Landing-Page-Promo/README.md

 ### 7. Set Up the `routes.xml`
 1. Inside the `app/code/LandingPage/Form/etc/` directory, create a new directory named `frontend`.
-2. Within the `layout` directory, create a file called `routes.xml`.
+2. Within the `frontend` directory, create a file called `routes.xml`.

 Add the following XML code to the `routes.xml` file:
 ```xml